openanalytics/shinyproxy-config-examples/README.md

 *Kubernetes* is a container orchestration service that can be used as an alternative to docker swarm.
 Several major cloud vendors such as Amazon and Google offer ready-to-use kubernetes environments.

+**Note: Always use the [ShinyProxy Operator](https://github.com/openanalytics/shinyproxy-operator) for deploying ShinyProxy on Kubernetes.**

 ## Notes on the Examples Configuration

 All examples use the `simple` authentication method, which defines two users: